Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 For custom metrics: Add custom_metric_track for business-specific metrics like "time to interactive hero" or "search result paint time."

-Outcome: Drop any research topic into the CLI—"competitive analysis of AI coding assistants," "2026 web performance trends," or "GDPR changes for SaaS"—and 20 minutes later receive a 1,500-word briefing with cited sources, key takeaways, and action items.
-Ready to inform a sales call, draft a blog post, or prep for a board meeting.
+Outcome: I drop any research topic into the CLI—"competitive analysis of AI coding assistants," "2026 web performance trends," or "GDPR changes for SaaS"—and 20 minutes later receive a 1,500-word briefing with cited sources, key takeaways, and action items.
+Ready to inform my sales calls, draft my blog posts, or prep for board meetings.

 Time saved: 3-4 hours of manual research, source verification, and synthesis per brief.

-The business case: High-quality research is a competitive advantage, but it's also time-intensive.
-Most professionals either skip it (flying blind) or burn half a day on it (expensive).
+Why I built this: High-quality research is my competitive advantage, but it's also time-intensive.
+I used to either skip it (flying blind) or burn half a day on it (expensive).
 This subagent delivers 80% of the value of a full research session in 20 minutes of parallel web crawling, synthesis, and formatting.

 Trigger #